⮌ back | Overview | Home

 🌟 The Starlight Plugin

 The Starlight Plugin from the Bag of Tricks adds view transitions to your Starlight site, bringing smooth animations and a touch of magic to every page change.
-If you only want standard cross-fade view transitions, do not install the plugin but do this.

 See what the plugin did↗ to the Starlight Starter!